Visa policy of Japan: Electronic visa (e-Visa)

-The eVisa holders must arrive in Japan by air or scheduled passenger ferry.
-They must use a mobile device to enter the designated website to display their eVisa notice, as screenshots, files and printed copies are not considered valid proof of the eVisa.
+The e-Visa holders must arrive in Japan by air or scheduled passenger ferry.
+They must use a mobile device to enter the designated website to display their e-Visa notice, as screenshots, files and printed copies are not considered valid proof of the e-Visa.

 History

-Japan historically had special visa policies for nationals of countries of the Commonwealth of Independent States who could not provide their financial guarantees and obtain a visa independently.
+Japan historically had special visa policies for citizens of countries of the Commonwealth of Independent States who could not provide their financial guarantees and obtain a visa independently.
 Instead, they had to apply through an approved travel agency or be invited by a resident or citizen of Japan.
 However, these requirements were gradually lifted, starting with citizens of Russia on 1 January 2017, followed by Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan on 5 June 2017.
 Armenia's requirements were lifted on 1 September 2017, Azerbaijan's on 1 December 2017, and those for Belarus, Moldova, and Ukraine on 1 January 2018.

 The Ministry of Foreign Affairs of Japan has also maintained special visa policies for nationals of China and the Philippines, requiring them to apply through an accredited travel agent or be invited by a Japanese citizen or resident.
 In 2014, a simplified process was introduced for nationals of the Philippines and Vietnam traveling in groups through registered travel agencies, allowing them to obtain entry visas for tourist visits up to 15 days with fewer required documents.
 Additionally, nationals of India, the Philippines, and Vietnam can obtain multiple-entry visas if they have previously visited Japan and other G7 countries or demonstrate "sufficient financial capability."

 Starting in 2015, Chinese tourists traveling on approved cruise ships have been allowed to enter Japan without a visa, provided they embark and disembark the same specified ships.
 In 2016, Japan reportedly planned to further ease visa requirements for visitors from key markets such as India, China, and Vietnam.
 This new wave of visa liberalization policies began on 17 October 2016 for Chinese nationals and on 1 January 2018 for Indian nationals.

 In response to the COVID-19 pandemic, Japan suspended visa exemptions for most countries beginning in March 2020 and later extended this suspension to all countries.
 These exemptions were subsequently restored on 11 October 2022.
 As of 2024, Japan has further expanded its visa policies by allowing Indian nationals and those residing in India to be eligible for e-Visas.

-Statistics
+Visitor statistics

 In 2015 4,768,286 Japanese visas were issued.
 It is an increase of 66% from 2014 when 2,871,639 visas were issued and the highest number ever recorded.

 Most visas were applied for by nationals of the following countries: